russell/sphinxcontrib-cldomain/doc/index.rst

 *gcl*, *abcl*, *scl* (refer to ``cl-launch -h`` for the current search list).

 From time to time, you may run into issues with ``cl-launch``, CLDomain and one of the Lisp interpreters/compilers.
-Here are a couple of examples:

-- **clisp**: Can't find ASDF or Quicklisp on startup because *"-norc"* is passed on the command line.
-Apparently, *"-norc"* causes no startup file to be read, including *clisp*'s own system startup that tells it ASDF's location.

-- **sbcl**: Some random package decides it needs to modify the standard readtable, causing *sbcl* to complain loudly and exit with an error.
+For example, you use **sbcl** and some random package decides it needs to modify the standard readtable, causing *sbcl* to complain loudly and exit with an error.
+Solution: Yell loudly at the package owner or use another Lisp.

 You can force ``cl-launch`` to use a different Lisp or change its search order though the ``cl_lisps`` configuration option: